Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Control of assets

-In addition to the above controls, heads of responsibility centres should also observe the following:
+In addition to the above controls, heads of responsibility centres should also:

-• Implement procedures ensuring as far as possible the security of assets under their control;
+• implement procedures ensuring as far as possible the security of assets under their control

-• Ensure assets are properly maintained with a view to maximising the period of effective use;
+• ensure assets are properly maintained with a view to maximising the period of effective use

 Top